 7 tragic years of war in Syria continues on

-Despite the ongoing escalation in hostilities, our work continues as planned, providing vital assistance to vulnerable people in Eastern Ghouta.
+Despite the ongoing escalation in hostilities, our work in Syria continues, providing vital assistance to these vulnerable people.

 We urgently need your support to help save lives.
 Please Donate Now.

-Since the conflict began Islamic Relief has delivered more than $276 million worth of aid inside Syria and in neighbouring countries, assisting over 2.8 millions of Syrians.
+Alhamduillah, since the devastating conflict began, Islamic Relief has delivered more than £239 million worth of aid inside Syria and in neighbouring countries, assisting millions of vulnerable people.

 Our comprehensive Syria emergency response includes: